 As I couldn't possibly just pick one Bowie ...
 The Stone Roses - I've listened to it almost every day since it came out in 1989 (sad, I know).

 My week is very structured.
-Mondays is my consulting/ education day.
-On Wednesdays I work on my Azulara brand - it could be visiting my workshop in Hatton Garden to work on jewellery designs or re-merchandising at the Packhouse which is where I also retail it.
+Mondays is my day off unless I'm doing any consultancy or education.
+On Wednesdays I work on my Azulara brand - it could be visiting my workshop in Hatton Garden or retailing it in pop-up's; I love selling.
 Tuesdays, Thursdays and Fridays I'm at the salon in my office.
-Regardless, I wake up at 6.30 am - have to have a pot of tea in bed - then 30 minutes yoga followed by 20 minutes meditation.
-I also meditate in the afternoon for 20 minutes.
-It's pretty life-changing.
-Then after work it's G&T, cook dinner if not going out, bath, candles and bed.
+Saturdays and Sundays is time with my children if they're around (rare).
+Regardless, I wake up at 6.30 am - have to have a pot of tea in bed - then meditate for 20 minutes.
+Then I'm straight on my yoga mat for 30 minutes (on a work day, an hour or longer if its a day off).
+I either walk or cycle to work so I'm invariably in my yoga kit.
+I meditate in the afternoon for 20 minutes - it's pretty life-changing.
+Then after work it's G&T, snacking on almonds while I'm cooking dinner and if I'm not going out, bath, candles and bed.

-Willian/Chelsea FC, especially watching them at Stamford Bridge ( I live walking distance from the ground).
+Chelsea FC, especially watching them at Stamford Bridge ( I live walking distance from the ground).
 Chanel lip gloss.
-Diamonds and aquamarines - working on my jewellery range in Hatton Garden is not work to me.
+Diamonds.
+Aquamarines.
 Narciso Rodriguez perfume.
 Beautiful song lyrics.
-Looking over to Dalt Vila from my roof terrace in Ibiza late at night.
-The District Line running well.
+Looking over to Dalt Vila from my roof terrace in Ibiza late at night and stargazing.
 Yoga.
 Re-bounding.
 Compiling a great playlist for any occasion.
 Hand written letters.
 Bowie.
 Salted almonds.
 Cherries.
 Hazlenuts.
 Beautiful fabrics like silk or cashmere, especially if it's hand tie-dyed.
-My job (sometimes)...
+Shopping at Trilogy in Sloane Square.

+Taxation for bricks and mortar businesses not being the same as online retailers.
 Spaniards trying to drive around roundabouts.
 Fancy dress parties.
 Surprises.
 Frogs or toads (I have randiaphobia).
 The internet.
 Apple (I think they are guilty of planned obsolescence.
 I hate that my children make me have an i-phone just so they can get my upgrade).
 Any big companies that hide off-shore and don’t contribute to the economy (I tell my children to go into the loo on purpose in Starbucks and if questioned to say "I'll buy a coffee when you start paying corporation tax").
-Ditto on-line businesses that hide behind their phoney bricks and mortar outlets but have 'staff' on zero hours contracts and warehouses in the middle of fields so they don't pay business rates.
+Business rates.
+Landlords.
 People who can’t spell or punctuate properly.
 Sugar.
 Junk food.
 Flaky people who procrastinate (I'm a do-er not a talker).
 Bad manners.
 People that don't hold their knife and fork properly.
+Bullshitters.
+Liars.
 School fees.
 People that let you ask them loads of questions but never ask you a question back.
 Shouting (unless it’s appropriate, for instance at the football, then it’s OK if you can stomach the language).
 Festival toilets.
 My car.
 Companies that want your business but don't bother to get back to you.
-People that don't practise tube etiquette and let passengers of a train first.
-Shaking hands with people who have clammy or dirty, sweaty hands.
-People who don't use queue etiquette regarding spacial awareness.
-Working by committee isn't easy for any decision maker - it's like the Judean People's Front/People's Front of Judea when they get caught trying to overthrow the Romans...
+People that earn their money from working in our sector in related businesses but don't support us when it matters.
+Working by committee - not easy for any decision maker - it's like the Judean People's Front/People's Front of Judea when they get caught trying to overthrow the Romans...